 At ConocoPhillips, Tim held management roles in both Upstream and Refining and Marketing and specialised in business development, investment analysis and multi-stakeholder negotiations.

-Tim served as President of ConocoPhillips Angola and ConocoPhillips Poland where he was charged with successfully resolving all remaining work programmes and obligations with the respective governments and partners in order to wind down these regional business units.
+Tim served as President of ConocoPhillips Angola and ConocoPhillips Poland where he was charged with successfully resolving all remaining work programmes and obligations with the respective governments and partners to wind down these regional business units.
 In his last assignment at ConocoPhillips, Tim was Global Pensions Manager and successfully negotiated the transfer of a multi-billion dollar pension obligation and the implementation of a liability-driven investment strategy in the US and UK.

 Tim holds an MS and a BBA in finance from Texas Tech University.